 A Lesser Facility is now Planned

-Due to a request filed by Plains TV against competitor WCIA being denied by the FCC, it appeared that Plains made the decision to "punish" viewers by downgrading the plan to build Channel 33.
-The original plan was to build a full-powered television facility that could have brought NBC programming to all of east-central Illinois.
-After the FCC decision, the application for a full-powered UHF station which was filed in 1956 was pulled from consideration.
+Due to the FCC denying a request filed by Plains TV against competitor WCIA, it appeared that Plains decided to "punish" viewers by downgrading the plan to build Channel 33.
+The original plan was to create a full-powered television facility that could have brought NBC programming to east-central Illinois.
+After the FCC decision, the application for a full-powered UHF station, filed in 1956, was pulled from consideration.

-By “lesser facilities” the plan would downgrade the power output of what would become WCHU from a proposed 200kw to 5.5kw, and instead of a 650-foot antenna, it would be 150 feet.
-All of a sudden the signal of this proposed east central Illinois property would decrease from a 50-mile radius to a mere 15 miles!
+By "lesser facilities," the plan would downgrade the power output of what would become WCHU from a proposed 200 kW to 5.5 kW, and instead of a 650-foot antenna, it would be 150 feet.
+Suddenly, the signal of this proposed east central Illinois property would decrease from a 50-mile radius to a mere 15 miles!

-In November of 1958, construction began with a completion date of April 24, 1959.
-Ultimately, that's when WCHU went on the air from the Inman Hotel in Champaign, to broadcast the off-air signal of WICS, static and all.
+Construction began in November 1958 and was completed on April 24, 1959.
+Ultimately, that's when WCHU went on the air from the Inman Hotel in Champaign to broadcast the off-air signal of WICS, static and all.

 NBC for Champaign-Urbana, but not much more

-This was also bad news to other east central Illinois NBC viewers.
-Unless you lived in the very near proximity of Champaign, you would lose NBC programming entirely.
-It was also, temporally bad news for those who invested in color televisions throughout the entire area, as WCHU would not broadcast NBC color until 1961.
-Realistically, though, its likely the color quality would have been less than perfect, since Channel 33 would still be re-broadcasting the over-the-air signal of WICS.
-That additional step in the broadcast chain may have distorted the signal of WCHU enough to smear any kind of acceptable color video.
+This was also bad news to other East Central Illinois NBC viewers.
+Unless you lived close to Champaign, you would lose NBC programming entirely.
+It was also temporarily bad news for those who invested in color televisions throughout the area, as WCHU would not broadcast NBC color until 1961.

-It's pretty obvious today that the lessening of the facility of WCHU was a mistake by Plains Television.
-This ridiculous business choice would create a culture for the station that would position it as the weaker less relevant station in the market, a stigma which would be attached to WCHU and later WICD for decades!
+It's pretty obvious today that Plains Television made a mistake in lessening the WCHU facility.
+This ridiculous business choice would create a culture for the station, positioning it as the weaker, less relevant station in the market, a stigma attached to WCHU and later WICD for decades!
+It also contributed to the demise of WICD's full-service station in 2015, when Sinclair Broadcast Group's misguided decision reduced the full-powered WICD to a translator rebroadcasting the signal of WICS.

-Here are the people in charge, Mr. and Mrs. Harry Eskew who was placed at the helm of WCHU.
+Here are the people in charge, Mr. and Mrs. Harry Eskew, who were placed at the helm of WCHU.
 Harry was formerly at "technical services" at WICS while Mrs. Eskew was the former "Traffic Manager" at WICS.
 She would now be the Office Manager at WCHU.

 (photo Urbana Courier)